BilalParkar12/PremierLeaguePredictor/README.md

 ### Features
 - User Capabilities - users can select a game for the next set of upcoming matches, then see the predicted scoreline for the match selected
-- Flask - uses Flask to return a HTML page
-- Python - uses Python for the score prediction for each team
-- Historical match data - stores historical scorelines in a CSV file
 - Score Prediction - uses a Poisson model to predict the number of goals each team will score